AliRampur/Phase-2-Group-Project/README.md

 Our first step in analyzing the data was to review the column descriptions and then prepare a correlation heat map of all the available fields, including price, to better understand their realtionship to one another.

-   ### Correlation of Price to other potential indicators
+   ### Correlation of Price to other potential indicator - Heat Map:
 ![image](https://github.com/AliRampur/Phase-2-Group-Project/blob/main/pics/corr_heatmap.png)